 Style Notes: This dress on Kate Bosworth gives her an hourglass silhouette.

-Style Notes: The flared skirt is flattering on everyone.
+Style Notes: The flared dress is flattering on everyone.

 Jon Kopaloff/Getty Images

 Style Notes: A belt doesn’t have to go with a blazer or a shirt, try it with a dress too.